HOW AND WHERE TO GET YOUR ENG1 SEAFARER MEDICAL CERTIFICATE

 - Reflex testing

 - Listening to your heart and lungs, testing blood pressure and heart rate

-- Hernia testing (Asking you to cough when gently pressing your abdomen)
+- Hernia testing (asking you to cough while gently pressing your abdomen)

 The speed of the exam can depend on the doctor and location, but everything should be done and dusted within 30 to 40 minutes.
 If you pass, you should be issued with your ENG1 certificate straight away so you can be on your way!